 - They can work from abroad, thus leaving behind an increasingly toxic environment.
 This perception of toxicity applies to Americans of all political stripes.

-- They can live a quality life for less money abroad and, in many cases, can save on taxes if structured properly (feel free to get in touch with my tax consultants)
+- They can live a quality life for less money abroad and in many cases can save on taxes if structured properly.

 Millions of Americans have either reached these conclusions, or soon will.
-Europeans too, but the main market in Tulum will be North Americans as they are closer, the time zones are the same, and they earn more than Europeans so are inherently more interesting target customers.
+Europeans too, but the main market in Playa del Carmen will be North Americans as they are closer, the time zones are the same, and they earn more than Europeans so are inherently more interesting target customers.

-First-time American digital nomads will stick to the name brands in terms of travel destinations, which is bullish for Tulum real estate investment.
+First-time American digital nomads will stick to the name brands in terms of travel destinations, which is bullish for making a real estate investment in Playa del Carmen

-Tulum is one of the worldโs top digital nomad destinations, along with places like Chiang-mai, Bali, Budapest, Medellin, and Playa del Carmen.
+Tulum is one of the world’s top digital nomad destinations, along with places like Chiang Mai, Playa del Carmen, Bali, Budapest and Medellín.

-Apolitical Americans who are sick of all the politics in America
+Apolitical Americans who are sick of the divisive politics in America

 They just want to live in peace away from all the nonsense.
 The beach in Mexico is a good destination for this.

 Tulum has a lot of Ukrainians who fled the conflict, and Russians who relocated to flee the sanctions.
 Increasingly, forward-thinking Western Europeans are preparing Plan Bs outside of Europe as they feel their governments are behaving too aggressively.
-They fear that their governments will draw them into yet another war as they did in WW1 and WW2.
+They fear that their governments will draw them into yet another war as they did many times in the past.

 4. Walkability and cycle-ability